 Propqwiz Awards Life-Changing $350,000 Grand Prize To First Winner, A Las Vegas Mother

-(MENAFN- EIN Presswire) EINPresswire/ -- Today, mobile real estate trivia app PropQwiz, presented by PrimeLending, a PlainsCapital Company, announced its first-ever Grand Prize winner.
+in Order to Win Free Rent or Mortgage Video of Surprise Reveal HERE LOS ANGELES, Jan.
+30, 2026 (GLOBE NEWSWIRE) -- Today, mobile real estate trivia app PropQwiz PrimeLending, a PlainsCapital Company, announced its first-ever Grand Prize winner.
 Las Vegas mother and bus driver, Andrea B., was named the PropQwiz inaugural winner after playing nearly every day since September, earning the $350,000 Grand Prize toward a home of her own.

 PropQwiz is a free mobile game that combines real estate obsession with real opportunity, challenging participants to guess the listing prices of actual homes across the U.S. for the chance to win large cash prizes.
 Every weekday at 6pm PT/9pm ET PropQwiz hosts its signature PQ Daily live game, where participants get five clues about a real home and just 15 seconds to enter their best guess as to its price.
 The closer the guess, the more PropTIX (entries) participants earn, increasing their chances of winning any of PropQwiz's many prizes.